 The Christian Church is one in the Spirit but too rarely in expression, to the detriment of each Christian tradition that is separated from another.
 This breaks the heart of Jesus, who desires unity in his body, and leads to our diminished experience of the richness of the body of Christ.
 We are committed to church unity between the Great Traditions of Christianity – Catholic, Orthodox, and Protestant – for the sake of clearer witness to Christ as well as for our own spiritual growth and experience.
 We do this through partnerships, relationships, and seminars on themes of Christian Unity and how we can learn from other Christian traditions that may be different than our own.

 For the World

 Partnering for the Gospel and the Kingdom around the world is part of what we believe in and do.
-We have established connections and partnerships with the Anglican Church in Nepal, Christians in Palestine, and are currently exploring partnership in Guatemala.
+We have established connections and partnerships with the Anglican Church in Nepal, Christians in Israel-Palestine, and ministry to those on the margins in Guatemala.
 We’ve been privileged to assist several major faith-based NGOs with spiritual formation training for their executive leadership and staff including World Relief, World Vision, International Justice Mission, Food for the Hungry, the Anglican Relief and Development Fund, and others.